maheeppartap/Ray_tracer/README.txt

 To run:
 	write "make"
 	"./rayT <scene number>" without the <>.
 4 scenes are implemented. so scene number should be 1,2,3,4 only.

+Disclaimer:
+This program takes more of a C approach than a object oriented since openGL was made for C originally.
+Hello Global variables!!